tc39/proposal-temporal/docs/duration.md

 Any non-object value is converted to a string, which is expected to be in ISO 8601 format.

-The `disambiguation` option controls how out-of-range values are interpreted:
+The `overflow` option controls how out-of-range values are interpreted:
 - `constrain` (the default): Infinite values are clamped to `Number.MAX_VALUE` or `-Number.MAX_VALUE`.
   Values higher than the next highest unit (for example, 90 minutes) are left as-is.
 - `balance`: Infinite values will cause the function to throw a `RangeError`.